-During the month of May, you can come hang with us to snag one of our sweet shirts, killer sunglasses, and enter to win some great prizes!
+During the month of May, you can come hang with us to snag one of our sweet shirts, cool key chains, and enter to win some great prizes!
 We've given away neon bike lights, bikes, and even Apple Watches!
 We'll keep you posted for Bike To Work 2019

 BIKE TO WORK

 Bike Month events in your area !

 Walking to work is one of the healthiest and most environmentally friendly ways to start your day.
 It also allows you to clear your head, think and relax, improving mental health and decreasing stress.
 Grab some coffee, get to know your city better and take a relaxing walk before the work day.

 FREQUENTLY ASKED QUESTIONS

 Biking is one of the least expensive forms of transportation, second only to walking.
 The average cost of maintaining a bike for a year is less than $300, while average annual price of maintaining a car is more than $3,000.
 Do the math, and enjoy the extra cash.

 It depends.
 Half of Americans live within five miles of where they work.
 If you are one of these people, it would take you 30 minutes or less to get to work, as the average biking speed is around 10mph.

 Absolutely!
 In fact, the average person biking at moderate effort burns approximately 650 calories per hour, so no more feeling guilty if you skip the gym.